filamentgroup/Responsive-Images/README.md

 Unsupported browsers still receive responsive images; the drawback is that both image sizes are requested, so there's additional overhead on the initial request on the desktop.
 That aside, subsequent page visits can make use of a cookie that is set in all browsers to serve the appropriate size from the start.

 ### Non-Javascript Browsers
-Non-javascript enabled/supporting browsers/devices will currently receive the image referenced in the image src attribute (minus the ".r" of course)
+Non-javascript enabled/supporting browsers/devices will receive the initial image referenced in the image src attribute (the mobile version)

 ### Optional Configuration and Optimizations: